MrManny/MrManny.github.io/sd.md

 ## Management Reactions

-Sometimes I go with my requests to management.
+Sometimes I take my requests to management.
-Outlandish requests, I am told.
 Here's an artist's rendition of what their initial reaction might look like when I tell them my latest and greatest idea.